Partick station: 2016

 The basic frequency still remains 14tph each way, but following a major timetable recast in December 2014 some routes have been changed.
 The main alteration has been the incorporation of the Whifflet Line into the Argyle Line timetable and the consequent removal of trains to Lanark via Belshill (passengers for those stations now have to change at Cambuslang or Glasgow Central, as they run to/from Central High Level).
 Springburn line services have now also been extended to Cumbernauld eastbound and Dumbarton Central westbound on weekdays, with an hourly service to Cumbernauld via Springburn starting/terminating here on Sundays.

+2025 (from 18 May 2025)

+The frequency was lowered after the COVID-19 pandemic to 12tph in each direction, following the consolidation of the services to Edinburgh Waverley, Milngavie and Springburn.